davidgilbertson/xss-autofil/README.md

-# xss-autofil
+# XSS Autofill

-To see it in action, 'log in' on the `index.html` page.
+To see it in action, serve from the `/public` directory.

+Then 'log in' on the `index.html` page.
 When your browser asks to save your password, allow it.

-The `logged-in.html` page has a mock XSS vulnerability and loads a malicious script, `xss.js`.
+The `logged-in.html` page has a mock reflected XSS vulnerability and loads a malicious script, `xss.js`.

 This script adds a username and password field to the page, which your browser will kindly autofill.